Akjo03/WinClean/README.md

 ## About WinClean

 WinClean is a command line tool that optimizes and cleans your Windows 10 installation at any time.
 WinClean can even uninstall any bloatware and help you set up all your settings and install your favorite programs on a new installation.
-It even suggests which programs could fit your installation.
+It even suggests which programs could fit your installation!

 You can run WinClean at any time and WinClean will do the rest for you, but is still makes sure that you can set up your system completely to your liking.